-The LLB by distance learning covers core legal practice units such as Tort Law, Criminal Law, Equity and Trusts, in addition to a wide range of option units including human rights law, intellectual property and media law.
+The LLB (Hons) by distance learning covers core legal practice units such as Tort Law, Criminal Law, Equity and Trusts, in addition to a wide range of option units including human rights law, intellectual property and media law.
 Recognised as a qualifying law degree, the new LLB by distance learning enables students to take the first step of their journey to becoming a qualified solicitor or barrister.

 Students can benefit from an innovative virtual learning environment whereby classes are delivered online.
 They can network with other peers on the programme, learning materials can be accessed remotely 24/7 and students can communicate with law school tutors, allowing a flexible approach to studying.